Magdy6565/Lane-detection-using-hough-transform/README.md

 Convert to Grayscale: Convert the input image to grayscale.

-Apply Gaussian Blur: Reduce noise for better edge detection.
+Apply Median Filter : Reduce noise for better edge detection.

+Defining Region of Interest

 Edge Detection: Use Canny Edge Detection to highlight lane edges.

 Hough Transform: Identify lines by detecting collinear points.

+Applying maximum filter and non-maximum suppression

 Lane Detection: Filter and display lane lines on the original image.